We’re in this together, and I am for you.

 Here’s a little more about me and what you’ll find here.

-I write insightful articles to help leaders do their jobs better, and there are a lot of "5 great ways" or "3 tips" language in them.
-Tips and tricks are great for things like interviews, debriefs, and how to encourage your staffs and volunteers.
+I’ve written a lot of insightful articles to help women juggle work and life or help leaders do their jobs better, and there are a lot of "5 great ways" or "3 tips" language in them.
+Tips and tricks are great for things like interviews, debriefs, and how to encourage your team.

 But tips and tricks fall short when it comes to the way we live our lives.

-While my articles focus on in-the-trenches leadership, the delicate balance of justice and mercy, and a God who attends to the smallest of details, my blog is a peek into the process of a life well loved.
-Maybe you could say I’m collecting memories for a future memoir.
+While my articles focus on in-the-trenches leadership and the delicate balance of justice and mercy in ministry, my blog is a peek into the process of a life well loved.
+Maybe I’m collecting memories for a future memoir—the story of God attending to the finest of details.

 Sometimes the words are poetic and sometimes they’re raw and incomplete.
 My prayer is that they might encourage you a little, because I believe with all my heart that we’re in this together – living a life that is beautiful and awful and wrapped in threads of hope.
 I am hopelessly addicted to that Hope.